pengdonna/codex_vitae/template.md

 * Sometimes I eat because I am bored and/or stressed, to identify those occasions I can apply the apple test

 ## Physical fitness
-* Functional fitness is more important than apperarance
+* Functional fitness is more important than appearance
 * However, insecurity over appearance can be a major obstacle to connecting with others/oneself

 ## Family